oliviamiller/Berry-IMU/README.md

 # BerryIMU Module

 This module implements the `rdk:movement_sensor` API in the `berryimu` model.
-You can use this module to interface with the BerryIMU v3 [accelerometer, gyroscope](https://ozzmaker.com/wp-content/uploads/2020/08/lsm6dsl-datasheet.pdf), [magnetometer](https://ozzmaker.com/wp-content/uploads/2020/08/lis3mdl.pdf), and [barometric altitude sensor](https://www.mouser.com/pdfdocs/BST-BMP388-DS001-01.pdf) using an I2C connection on ARM64 systems.
+You can use this module to interface with the BerryIMU v3 [accelerometer, gyroscope](https://ozzmaker.com/wp-content/uploads/2020/08/lsm6dsl-datasheet.pdf) and [magnetometer](https://ozzmaker.com/wp-content/uploads/2020/08/lis3mdl.pdf) using an I2C connection on ARM64 systems.

 ## Requirements
 ### Hardware